Industry Insights

 Avunjian also pointed out a less obvious benefit of AI integration: its potential to address workforce shortages by streamlining processes and reducing manual workloads.
 His insights underlined AI’s role in advancing efficiency and driving sustainable growth in laboratory operations.

-By positioning LIS system software and lab RCM integration as a cornerstone of modern laboratory operations, Avunjian underscored its positive impact on business and compliance.
+By positioning LIS software and lab RCM integration as a cornerstone of modern laboratory operations, Avunjian underscored its positive impact on business and compliance.

 End-to-End Data Integrity: